MarcusWolschon/osmeditor4android/documentation/docs/help/ko/Introduction.md

 * select the "to" way (it is possible to double back and set the "to" element to the "from" element, Vespucci will assume that you are adding an no_u_turn restriction)
 * set the restriction type in the tag menu

-### Vespucci i "låst" läge
+### Vespucci in "locked" mode

 When the red lock is displayed all non-editing actions are available.
 Additionally a long press on or near to an object will display the detail information screen if it is an OSM object.

-### Spara dina ändringar
+### Saving Your Changes

-*(kräver nätverksanslutning)*
+*(requires network connectivity)*

-Välj samma knapp eller menyalternativ du gjorde för nedladdning och välj nu "Ladda upp data till OSM server".
+Select the same button or menu item you did for the download and now select "Upload data to OSM server".

 Vespucci supports OAuth authorization and the classical username and password method.
 OAuth is preferable since it avoids sending passwords in the clear.